MaratFa/online-store-free/README.md

 To add new product categories:

 1. Open `src/data.ts`
-2. Add the new category to the `categories` array:
+2. Add a new category to the `categories` array:
    ```typescript
    export const categories = [
      "All",